 The dose may be doubled for a quicker and stronger response as needed (e. g., in an acute phase).
 Consult your practitioner for precise dosage recommendations based on body weight and other factors.

 Bruise Mender™ has a mild action and therefore it takes time before its effects become apparent.
 It may take one month or more before symptoms begin to improve.
 An initial course of treatment is suggested as 4 - 6 bottles taken at the full dose.

 Side effectsJin Gu Die Da Pian (Wan) has been safely used with few adverse effects when used as directed.

 1. Not for use during pregnancy.

-AllergyJin Gu Die Da Pian (Wan) contains Tao Ren (Peach Kernel).
+AllergyJin Gu Die Da Pian (Wan) contains Tao Ren (Peach Kernel) and is gluten free.

 Use with caution for old and weak people.

 Consult your herbalist or physician before use if you have hypertension, diabetes, and other chronic kidney, liver or heart diseases.

 Consult your herbalist or physician before use if you are taking other medicines.